Indian leader's party takes electoral hit amid virus surge - WTMJ

 Associated Press

-NEW DELHI (AP) — Preliminary voting trends released by India’s electoral body on Sunday indicate Prime Minister Narendra Modi’s Hindu nationalist party failed to make gains in four recent state elections, a sign his political strength may be slipping as the country struggles to contain an unprecedented surge in coronavirus cases.
+NEW DELHI (AP) — India’s Prime Minister Narendra Modi suffered a resounding defeat in a key state election on Sunday, indicating his Hindu nationalist party’s political strength may be slipping as the country struggles to contain an unprecedented surge in coronavirus cases.

+Modi’s Bharatiya Janata Party (BJP) was unable to dislodge West Bengal state’s firebrand chief minister, Mamata Banerjee, after a hard-fought campaign.

+On Sunday night, Modi took to Twitter to congratulate rival Banerjee’s win.
+“The Centre will continue to extend all possible support to the West Bengal Government to fulfill people’s aspirations and also to overcome the COVID-19 pandemic,” he wrote.

+His party also failed to win in two southern states, Tamil Nadu and Kerala.
+But the BJP secured a second term in the northeastern state of Assam and an alliance with regional parties led it to victory in the union territory of Puducherry.

+Even before the current virus surge, Modi’s party faced stiff challenges in these local legislative elections.
+Following the disappointing results, Modi stands weakened but faces no threats to staying on as prime minister until his term ends in 2024.

+“The BJP started running out of steam as the pandemic spread,” political analyst Nilanjan Mukhopadhyay said.

+“The verdict in West Bengal state will definitely weaken Modi’s position,” he added, but cautioned that the results needed to be studied further to determine how much they were a referendum on the BJP’s handling of COVID-19.

+In West Bengal, Banerjee’s All India Trinamool Congress picked up 213 seats out of 292, while the BJP secured 77, according to the Election Commission of India.
+Two went to other parties.

+Supporters of the All India Trinamool Congress party — many without masks and ignoring social distancing guidelines — held victory celebrations and set off firecrackers in West Bengal after initial results were released.

 Health experts say the massive electoral rallies and marches held as voters cast their ballots in March and April are partly to blame for the subsequent spike in COVID-19 infections.
-Public anger for allowing the elections to go forward despite the risk has been directed at both Modi’s ruling Bharatiya Janata Party and the independent Election Commission.
-The commission will release the final voting results later Sunday.
+Public anger for allowing the elections to go forward despite the risk has been directed at both Modi’s government and the Election Commission.

-Even before the current virus surge, Modi’s party faced stiff challenges making inroads in these local elections.
-Following the disappointing results, Modi stands weakened but faces no threats to staying on as prime minister until his term ends in 2024.

-The Election Commission’s voting trend forecasts on Sunday showed the BJP trailing in West Bengal state behind a powerful regional party, apparently unable to dislodge the state’s firebrand chief minister, Mamata Banerjee, after a hard-fought campaign.

-Modi’s party looks set to retain power in the northeastern Assam state for a second term, but failed to pick up any significant gains there or make inroads in two southern states, Tamil Nadu and Kerala.

-“The BJP started running out steam as the pandemic spread,” said political analyst Nilanjan Mukhopadhyay.

-“The verdict in West Bengal state will definitely weaken Modi’s position,” he said, but added that further study of the results was needed in order to say how much this was a referendum on the BJP’s handling of the COVID-19 outbreak.

-Last week, the High Court in Tamil Nadu state blamed the Election Commission for allowing crowded campaigns in the middle of a global pandemic.
+Last week, the High Court in Tamil Nadu state slammed the Election Commission for allowing crowded campaigns in the middle of the pandemic.
 India’s daily new virus cases began rising past 100,000 in late March, and above 300,000 daily new cases on April 21, collapsing India’s tattered health care system.

 “Your institution is singularly responsible for the second wave of COVID-19.
 Your officers should be booked on murder charges probably,” the court said.